Waldorfio/library/README.md

 # Project: Library
 An interactive library built using Javascript, HTML and CSS.

+Goal:
-Built to practice javascript object fundaementals, namely constructor and prototype use in a real scenario.
+- To practice javascript object, constructor and prototype fundamentals.
+- To create a functioning, well-styled, app useable in a real scenario.

 Challenges Faced:
 - Correctly passing form inputs into constructor object